lfost42/Data-Generator/README.md

 3. Run microservices:

-Right-click docker-compose.yml and select "Compose Up - Select Service" from menu.
+Right-click `docker-compose.yml` and select `Compose Up - Select Service` from menu.

 Check boxes for the following options: